Kogyo Tsukioka, The Fierce Battle at Seonghwan, The First Sino-Japanese War

 Battle triptychs were produced in large numbers during the Sino-Japanese (1894 - 1895) and Russo-Japanese wars (1904 - 1905) to satisfy widespread interest in the progress of the imperial army and maintain popular support for the conflicts.
 The prints idealised the heroism of Japanese troops risking their lives for the emperor.
 As the demand for traditional woodblock prints fell in the Meiji era, many artists turned to wartime propaganda to make ends meet.

 Tsukioka Kogyo was a Japanese artist of the Meiji period.
 He was a student and adopted son of Tsukioka Yoshitoshi, and also studied with Ogata Gekko.
-For most of his career Kogyo made pictures of Japanese noh theatre, either as large-scale paintings or coloured woodblock prints, however he also did war and nature prints.
+For most of his career Kogyo created prints centred on Japanese noh theatre, either as large-scale paintings or coloured woodblock prints, however he also did war and nature prints.
 Many of the latter were published in series and sold as multi-volume sets.
 Some sets have been preserved as albums in their original bindings, including accordion-style bindings known as orihon.
 Although original album books are primarily in institutions, single prints are popular in the Japanese antiques market.